LordArma/DNS-on-Tray/README.md

 # DNS on Tray
 A simple program to easily add, remove or change current DNS of the Windows.
+This program helps you to easily change your computer's DNS through the system tray with just one click.

 ## Please Pay Attention
 - This program currently only supports IPv4.